ipra-2022/ipra-2022.github.io/index.md

 increasing the awareness of the automated reasoning community for challenging open problems related to interpolation.

-iPRA 2022, the third workshop on interpolation is affiliated with IJCAR 2022.
+iPRA 2022, the 4th workshop on interpolation is affiliated with IJCAR 2022.
 The workshop continues the iPRA workshop series:
 * <a href="http://cav2013.forsyte.at/workshops/interpolation/index.html">The interpolation workshop 2013 in Saint Petersburg</a>
 * <a href="https://easychair.org/smart-program/VSL2014/iPRA-index.html">The interpolation workshop 2014 in Vienna</a>
+* <a href="https://forsyte.at/events/interpolation/">The interpolation workshop 2015 in San Francisco</a>